workflowhub-eu/about/Workflow-RO-Crate/1.0-DRAFT/index.md

 The Workflow RO-Crate MUST be zipped, and SHOULD have the file extension `.crate.zip` to be recognized by WorkflowHub.

-The `ro-crate-metadata.json` file SHOULD be directly in the root of the zip archive, making the whole Zip archive the _RO-Crate Root_.
+The `ro-crate-metadata.json` file SHOULD be directly in the root of the zip archive, so that the whole Zip becomes the _RO-Crate Root_.

 ### Extracted Metadata